N-F9/quack.js/README.md

 A Discord.js framework for all of your needs!
 From prototyping or production needs, this framework can handle it all.

 **THIS FRAMEWORK IS A WORK IN PROGRESS!
-SOME ELEMENTS MAY NOT WORK!**
+SOME ELEMENTS AND FEATURES MAY NOT WORK!**

 #### Why Quack?